-Education provides opportunity.
+Education is opportunity.
 Therefore, school is a requirement for our kids.
-Not only do they get financial support for school costs, uniforms, and supplies, but they also receive support from the leaders who visit schools and meet with teachers.
-We provide tutoring to assist the children that are falling behind and test prep for the students that are looking to move to the next level.
+Not only do they get financial support for tuition, uniforms, and supplies, but they also receive support from the leaders who visit schools and meet with teachers, plus tutoring assistance.

-HIV/AIDS, malaria, tuberculosis, and illnesses caused by unclean water are just a few of the serious health threats to the children in our programs.
-BFR provides medicine, teaches about hygiene, and encourages a healthy lifestyle for all the kids.
-Health assistance is also provided so that each child can have access to doctors when they become ill and need medical attention.
+Malaria,TB, and illnesses caused by unclean water are just a few of the serious health threats to the children in our programs.
+We provide medicine, teach about hygiene, and encourage healthy lifestyles.
+Additionally, all medical costs are covered by BFR.

-There’s little point in providing children with literal food and drink if we never teach them about the Bread of Life that will allow them to never go hungry and the Living Water that will quench their deepest thirst.
-Our kids learn of the love, hope, forgiveness, and saving grace of Jesus, and the confident hope they can have through the power of His Spirit.
+There’s little point in providing literal food and drink if we never teach about the Bread of Life that will allow us to never go hungry and the Living Water that will quench our deepest thirst.
+Our kids learn of the love, forgiveness, hope, and saving grace of Jesus.

-Our children must know the responsibility they have to the community around them and the value of giving back.
-That is why we teach them about the importance of having active participation in their community.
-We aspire to have committed children that will have a focus on the common good leading to a better society for today and the future.
+Our children must know the responsibility they have to their community and the value of giving back.
+All kids learn the importance of being active in their community so our kids will have a focus on the common good leading to a better society.

-It’s hard to imagine kids not having the opportunity to be kids, but this is often the case for many children.
-They tend to miss out on childhood joy because they must bear the burdens of assisting with rigorous chores like fetching water or getting a job to help provide for the family.
+It’s hard to imagine kids not having the opportunity to be kids, but this is often the case for many children because they must bear the physical and emotional burdens at home.
 We want to create a way for kids to experience joy and laughter.

 We’re a family.
 It’s in the name.
 Because of this, we are constantly taking strides to care for each other the way family would.
-We do this by providing food when others are sick, advocate for a hurting household, or it might be just visiting a family to enjoy each other’s company, pray over them, and encourage them.
-Simply put, we’re family.
+We do this by providing food when others are sick, advocate for a household, or it might be just visiting a struggling family.